 - Context Matters: Always consider the context of the sentence.
 Ask yourself whether you are describing an action (affect) or a result (effect).

 - Common Mistakes: One common mistake is using "effect" when "affect" is needed, especially in sentences describing influence.
-Here's one way to look at it: "How will this effect my job?" is incorrect; the correct usage is "How will this affect my job?"
+To give you an idea, "How will this effect my job?" is incorrect; the correct usage is "How will this affect my job?"

 Practical Examples